Cranberry Date Bars Recipe

 - 1 cup butter, melted

-- 2. In a large bowl, combine the flour, oats, brown sugar, baking soda and salt.
-Stir in butter until well blended.
-Pat half into an ungreased 13-in. x 9-in. baking pan.
-Bake at 350° for 8 minutes.
+- 2. Mix flour, oats, brown sugar, baking soda and salt; stir in melted butter.
+Press half of the mixture into an ungreased 13x9-in. pan.
+Bake 8 minutes.

 - 3. Spoon cranberry mixture over crust.
 Sprinkle with remaining oat mixture; pat down gently.
 Bake until golden brown, 25-30 minutes.
 Cool completely on a wire rack.

 - 4. Mix glaze ingredients.
 Drizzle over top.
 Yield: 3 dozen.